apache/skywalking/docs/en/setup/backend/backend-storage.md

 ```
 All connection-related settings, including URL link, username, and password are found in `application.yml`.
 Only part of the settings are listed here.
 See the [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool document for full settings.
+The function of the parameter [rewriteBatchedStatements=true] in MYSQL .see MYSQL official document (https://dev.mysql.com/doc/connector-j/8.0/en/connector-j-connp-props-performance-extensions.html#cj-conn-prop_rewriteBatchedStatements)

 ## TiDB
 Tested TiDB Server 4.0.8 version and MySQL Client driver 8.0.13 version are currently available.